Kingston Area Boat Ramps

 Dock on left side (looking from the roadway)

 Access to the ramp is via a long and difficult roadway to back a trailer down.
+The roadway drops over a high hill and visibility when backing a trailer is a problem.
+There is a spot to turn on the hill above the ramp but there are often cars parked blocking it.
 There is limited parking up in the main parking area and no dedicated parking for tow vehicles and trailers.

-The ramp is difficult to use during moderate to higher south west winds because of a poor breakwater and shallow water conditions
+This ramp is difficult to use because of the poor access and parking but also during moderate to higher south west winds because there is no effective breakwater and very shallow water conditions

 Use of this ramp is no charge. (as of August 2018)